Fire forces evacuation at UVa Research Park

-An apparent fire in a heating and cooling system on the roof of an office building at the University of Virginia Research Park forced an evacuation Thursday morning.
+Heating and ventilation equipment on the roof of a building at the University of Virginia Research Park caught fire Thursday, forcing evacuation of the building and the brief closure of Lewis and Clark Drive.

-Local fire units from the Seminole Trail and Hollymead stations responded to the scene at 1000 Research Park Boulevard around noon.
+Officials said three HVAC units on the roof caught fire at 1000 Research Park Blvd. just before noon, putting employees out of their offices and into the parking lots.
+The flames caused billowing smoke around the building and several employees said they could smell smoke in the halls as they left the building.

-They raised towers from their trucks to address the fire, which had caused smoke to billow around the building.
+Albemarle County Fire-Rescue crews from the Seminole Trail and Hollymead stations used a ladder truck to reach the rooftop fire at the building, called Town Center One, and put the fire out from the basket of the truck’s extended arm.

 Post a comment as